JVHallam/kata_design_patterns/builders/README.md

 ## Randomise the values
 * Randomising User values:
+    * edit the "UserFactory":
         * Take the list for names:
             * Jake
             * Jack
             * Joe
             * Harry
             * Tom

         * Use Random to select which one to use

         * User.Age:
             * Randomly pick an int between 0 and 100

 * Randomising the Address values:
     * Address.PostCode